Floy Agnes Lee

-Floy Agnes "Aggie" (Naranjo Stroud) Lee was a biologist who worked on the Manhattan Project at Los Alamos as a hematology technician.
+Floy Agnes "Aggie" (Naranjo Stroud) Lee was an American biologist who worked on the Manhattan Project at Los Alamos as a hematology technician.

 Early life

-Floy Agnes Lee was born July 23, 1922 at the Albuquerque Indian School and was the fourth of five siblings.
-Lee's mother was a German-American teacher from Indiana who had traveled in the US teaching at different Indian schools including the Winnebago Indian schools in Wisconsin, in Santa Fe, and at the Albuquerque Indian School.
-Lee's father was a member of the Santa Clara Pueblo.
-Lee grew up at the Albuquerque Indian School, but was sent to St. Mary’s Catholic School for her education.
-Lee then went on to graduate from Albuquerque High School.
-In 1945, Lee graduated from the University of New Mexico (UNM) with a degree in biology.
-While there, Lee worked for a professor putting different solutions into each plant to see how they grew.
+Floy Agnes Lee was born July 23, 1922, at the Albuquerque Indian School and was the fourth of five siblings.
+Her mother was a German-American teacher from Indiana who had traveled in the US teaching at different Indian schools including the Winnebago Indian schools in Wisconsin, in Santa Fe, and at the Albuquerque Indian School.
+Her father was a member of the Santa Clara Pueblo.

+Lee grew up at the Albuquerque Indian School, but was sent to St. Mary's Catholic School for her education.
+She then went on to graduate from Albuquerque High School.
+In 1945, she graduated from the University of New Mexico (UNM) with a degree in biology.
+While there, she worked for a professor putting different solutions into each plant to see how they grew.
 This job made her more interested in doing research.
 During her college years she also learned to fly planes and worked at a grocery store to pay for flying lessons.
 She was one flight short of qualifying to become a member of the Women’s Airforce Service Pilots before the program was disbanded in 1944.

 In 1945, Lee was asked by professor Edward Castetter, head of UNM's biology department, to do research for him.
-While Lee was compiling and recording information on what the Indigenous people of New Mexico ate before colonization, Castetter asked her to postpone a trip that she had planned to see her mother's relatives in order to finish the research.
+While she was compiling and recording information on what the Indigenous people of New Mexico ate before colonization, Castetter asked her to postpone a trip that she had planned to see her mother's relatives in order to finish the research.
 While Lee was continuing this research, Castetter got a call from Los Alamos.
 They told him that they were looking for a biology student or a graduate to work in the hematology laboratory.